ianormy/ianormy/README.md

 Hi, I'm Ian!
-I am a full stack machine learning engineer experienced in Computer Vision.
+I am a Data Scientist experienced in machine learning and Computer Vision.
 Passionate about all things AI and Data Science.

 ## 📕 Latest Blog Posts